redwoodjs/release-tooling/README.md

   git switch release-tooling/next-test
   ```

-Then you should be able to run the tests:
+Then navigate back to this repo and you should be able to run the tests:

 ```
+cd /path/to/redwoodjs/release-tooling
 yarn test
 ```